AlexMitcul/philosophers/README.md

 ## Project introduction

-This project aims to explore an important topic in computer science such as multithreading using UNIX threads and synchronazing primitive mutex.
+This project aims to explore an important topic in computer science such as multithreading using UNIX threads and synchronizing primitive mutex.

 This project is based on a problem formulated by Dijkstra - the Dining Philosophers Problem

 ### Common Instructions
 - This project must be written in C.
-- Whole project must be written in accordance with the Norm.
+- The project must be written in accordance with the Norm.
 - All functions should not quit unexpectedly - segmentation fault, bus error, double free, etc.
-- All heap allocated memory space must be properly freed when necessary.
+- All heap-allocated memory space must be properly freed when necessary.
 No leaks will be tolerated.
-- You must submit a Makefile which will compile your source files to the required output with the flags -Wall, -Wextra and -Werror, use cc, and your Makefile must not relink.
+- You must submit a Makefile which will compile your source files to the required output with the flags -Wall, -Wextra, and -Werror, use cc, and your Makefile must not relink.
 - Your Makefile must at least contain the rules $(NAME), all, clean, fclean and re.

-### Project overview
+### Project Overview
 - One or more philosophers sit at a round table.
 There is a large bowl of spaghetti in the middle of the table.
 - The philosophers alternatively eat, think, or sleep.
 While they are eating, they are not thinking nor sleeping; while thinking, they are not eating nor sleeping; and, of course, while sleeping, they are not eating nor thinking.
 - There are also forks on the table.
 There are as many forks as philosophers.